 Notable representative matters have included, among others, the following:

-In the community, Katie is currently chairing "The Gala Goes Gatsby," a benefit fundraiser for Mary Bird Perkins Cancer Center and Cancer Services of Greater Baton Rouge.
-Katie is a member of First United Methodist Church of Baton Rouge, where she serves as a board member of the HYPE After School Program.
+In the community, Katie has chaired two consecutive gala fundraisers for Mary Bird Perkins Cancer Center and Cancer Services of Greater Baton Rouge.
+Katie is a member of First United Methodist Church of Baton Rouge, where she serves as a Board Member of the HYPE After School Program.
 Katie also has served on various councils within the Church, and teaches Sunday school to the incoming confirmation class.
-Katie currently volunteers at University Laboratory School.
+Katie currently volunteers at University Laboratory School, and is a Board Member of the University Laboratory School Foundation.
 She formerly served as Executive Committee member of the Leukemia and Lymphoma Society, Advisory Committee member of BREC, committee member for the Women’s Hospital Annual Giving Campaign, and as past President of the Baton Rouge Chi Omega Alumnae Association.
 She has volunteered with Cancer Services of Greater Baton Rouge, LASM, and the Baton Rouge Bar Association, having served as the firm coordinator of its various programs.

 In 2013, Katie was selected by the Baton Rouge Business Report as one of Baton Rouge’s “Top Forty Under 40” community and business leaders, and in 2015, she received the Mary Frey Eaton Community Service Award.

-Katie receivied her Juris Doctor and Bachelor of Civil Law from the Paul M. Hebert Law School at Louisiana State University in 2005.
-She graduated cum laude from LSU in 2002 with a Bachelor of Arts in Political Science.
+Katie received her J.D. and Bachelor of Civil Law from Louisiana State University Paul M. Hebert Law Center in 2005.
+She graduated, cum laude, from Louisiana State University in 2002 with a B.A. in Political Science.